lbs1022/gen-711-final-/README.md

 <details>
   <summary>FastQC Analysis of Trimmed Reads</summary>

-  - After running trimmomatic, we now have to run a FastQC analysis to asses the quality of the reads
+  - After running trimmomatic, we now have to run a FastQC analysis to assess the quality of the reads
-  - This allows use to analyze how the quality of reads improved after trimming them
+  - This allows us to analyze how the quality of reads improved after trimming them

     <details>
       <summary>code</summary>